 - Once the targeting criteria is created, you can’t edit its name.
 Instead, you’d need to delete and recreate the criteria.

 - Criteria is shared within the line item, but not with other line items.

-Video position targeting is currently supported in beta.
+Video position targeting, content targeting, and content bundle targeting is currently supported in beta.